 Tours can be catered to each particular groups special interests.
 Tours last about 2-3 hours and accommodate all ages (subjects including; Earth & Space, Biology, Organisms & Environmental Sciences).
 Topics we can cover are:

 - Animal Tracking basics

 - Aquatic fossils

 - Trace fossils

 - The Rio Grande River Basin

 Insights offers three different DinoTrack tour options:

-On the first Sunday of every month at 1 pm, Insights will offer a guided public tour of our DinoTracks.
+On the first Sunday of every month, Insights will offer a guided public tour of our DinoTracks.
 First Sunday tours offer an active learning experience suitable for the whole family.
 Click the above link to find out more information about this series and to book your tour.

 Are you an educator interested in taking your class on an educational DinoTrack tour?
 Insights provides discounted DinoTrack tours for school groups, TEK-aligned DinoTrack lesson plans, and ample bus parking.
 Visit this link to find out more information about our school tours.

 Would you like to arrange a private DinoTrack tour to fit your schedule?
 We are happy to schedule tours for scout troops, families, or clubs on a time and date of your choosing.
 Follow the link above to book a private tour for 8 or more people at no additional cost.